Rangers vs. Tigers Player Props Betting Odds

 Semien Stats

-- Semien has 93 hits with 23 doubles, two triples, 11 home runs, 32 walks and 55 RBI.
-He's also stolen seven bases.
+- Semien has collected 95 hits with 23 doubles, two triples, 11 home runs and 32 walks.
+He has driven in 55 runs with seven stolen bases.

-- Semien hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .333 with a double, a home run, a walk and an RBI.
+- Semien has recorded a base hit in four games in a row.
+In his last five games he is batting .375 with a double, a home run, a walk and an RBI.

 Semien Recent Games